fourquestionsllc/machine_learning_knowledge/xgboost_vs_random_forest_bias_variance.md

-# Bias and Variance in Machine Learning
+# XgBoost vs Random Forest: Which is better to handle Bias and Variance in Machine Learning

 ## **Bias**
 - Refers to the error due to overly simplistic assumptions in the model.